vitorjaguat/ecdsa-node/README.md

 > Extra credit: Make your accounts look like Ethereum addresses! (ie. instead of the long public key hexadecimal format, use the "0x" + 20 hex characters format of Ethereum - this is a fun challenge to get right!)

 - You are able to transfer funds between the addresses, via public keys/addresses of your server's users, that have been generated by inputting a private key into the webapp.

 ### **Phase 3**

 Asking users to input a private key directly into your webapp is a big no-no! 🚫

-The next step for YOU to accomplish is to make it so that you can send a signed transaction to the server, via your webapp; the server should the authenticate that transaction by deriving the public key associated with it.
+The next step for YOU to accomplish is to make it so that you can send a signed transaction to the server, via your webapp; the server should then authenticate that transaction by deriving the public key associated with it.
 If that public key has funds, move the funds to the intended recipient.
 All of this should be accomplished via digital signatures alone.

 Hint: In `index.js`, you will want to:

 - get a signature from the client-side application
 - recover the public address from the signature itself
 - validate the recovered address against your server's `balances` object